abbr/FormMailerService/README.md

 The following steps briefly describe the workflow using *FormMailer Service*:

 1. A *FormMailer Service* administrator (a.k.a.
 SuperAdmin) creates an account for webmaster to grant him using the service.
 2. Webmaster registers his sites/forms with *FormMailer Service*.
-In return *FormMailer Service* generates an URL that webmaster uses to the post form.
+In return *FormMailer Service* generates an URL that webmaster uses to post the form.
 3. Webmaster designs the form in his web site, and uses the URL in previous step to submit the form.
-4. Webmaster also designs a success/failure page or message box to handle the completion of form submission.
+4. Webmaster also designs a success/failure page or message box in his site to handle the completion of form submission.

 ## Production Installation
 1. Install [Node.js](http://nodejs.org/)